Here you can find the answers to the most Frequently Asked Questions about Spaces for People.

 To provide additional protected space on the road for people to walk and wheel as COVID-19 restrictions remain in place, there will be the need to remove some on-street parking spaces.
 There will be no reduction in disabled bay parking provision.

 Consider walking or cycling if you can, to reduce pressure on the road network.
 If you do need to park your vehicle however, you should seek an alternative parking space whilst the Spaces for People measures are in place.
 This may require you to park further from your destination than normal.
 You may also wish to consider using off-street car parks wherever possible.
-We are currently looking at additional park and stride/park and cycle facilities to boost existing on-street availability, and also at multi-storey car parks.

 Where Spaces for People measures are in place, it is anticipated that we will designate areas for loading/unloading.
 These may be slightly further from your premises than existing facilities.